JochenHeckl/DataBinding/README.md

   Type "View" into the search bar.
 Add a View Component.
 - Choose CubeViewDataSource as the DataSource Type for this view.
 - On the View component add two component property bindings by clicking the Add Binding button twice.
-- Add a DynamicMaterialColor Component.
+- Add a DynamicMaterialColor Component to the CubeGameObject.
-- Drag the Cube Material onto the Material Property field of the DynamicMaterialColor Component.

 ![Setup](Documentation~/Images/ViewInspector01.png)